Irish premier asks for Liz Truss’s successor be selected quickly

 Mr Martin conveyed his best wishes Ms Truss and her family.

+“From an Irish perspective this isn’t really about the personalities, it’s about stability and about having a partner to negotiate with that can help us solve problems together.

+“Unfortunately, part of the consequence of what has happened today is of course more uncertainty for Northern Ireland because, not only will we have a new British prime minister next Friday, but of course if there isn’t an Assembly up and running in Northern Ireland by next Friday, by law, whoever is secretary of state at that time is required to set a date for a new election.”

-Speaking minutes after Truss announced her recognition, Mr Donohoe said that he hoped the engagement on the future of the Northern Ireland Protocol “can continue” despite dramatic political developments at Westminster.
+Speaking minutes after Truss announced her recognition, Finance Minister Paschal Donohoe said that he hoped the engagement on the future of the Northern Ireland Protocol “can continue” despite dramatic political developments at Westminster.

 “The political and the economic stability of the United Kingdom is a vital ingredient in the economic prospects of Ireland and indeed of Europe,” the President of the Eurogroup told reporters in Dublin.